PrajithPrasath/YouTube-Data-Harvesting/README.md

 This project focuses on harvesting data from YouTube channels using the YouTube API, processing the data, and warehousing it.
 The harvested data is initially stored locally in a MongoDB database as documents and is then converted into SQL records for in-depth data analysis.
 The project's core functionality relies on the Extract, Transform, Load (ETL) process.

 **Key Features**<br>
-Harvest data from YouTube channels using the YouTube API.<br>
+-Harvest data from YouTube channels using the YouTube API.<br>
-Store harvested data locally in a MongoDB database.<br>
+-Store harvested data locally in a MongoDB database.<br>
-Convert MongoDB documents into SQL records for further analysis.<br>
+-Convert MongoDB documents into SQL records for further analysis.<br>
-Perform Extract, Transform, Load (ETL) operations on the harvested data.<br>
+-Perform Extract, Transform, Load (ETL) operations on the harvested data.<br>
-Provide a user-friendly interface for data harvesting and migration using Streamlit.<br>
+-Provide a user-friendly interface for data harvesting and migration using Streamlit.<br>

 **Getting Started**<br>
 **Ensure the necessary Python modules are installed:**<br>